Dataset

 • open a command-line and install openslide-python: pip install openslide-python

-• download the Windows binaries here;
+• download the Windows binaries target="_blank">here;

 • unzip the binaries and add the bin folder to your path variable.